Update: The latest leak shows what could be a case confirming a dual-port, dual-speaker design for the iPad Pro.

 iPad Pro release date

-According to Pad News, an iPad Pro with a 2K screen resolution will launch in April 2014, while a 4K iPad Pro will land in October.
-Korea Times's sources at a "local first-tier display supplier" report that a single version will launch "sometime early next year" with a nearly UHD resolution.
+A 2015 release date is further backed up by Korea Times' sources at a "local first-tier display supplier" who say a single version will launch "sometime early next year" with a nearly UHD resolution.

-Even more sources reporting to China's United Daily News, point to another iPad Pro manufacturing partner entirely: Quanta Computer.
+China's United Daily News point to another iPad Pro manufacturing partner: Quanta Computer.
 DigiTimes's sources (hit-and-miss with rumors) recently backed up this report, claiming that Apple expected the manufacturer to have either a 12.9 or 13.3-inch model ready.
-Now, the Taiwanese outlet's sources say that Apple is leaning toward the smaller screen.
+Now, the Taiwanese outlet's sources say that Apple is leaning toward the smaller of the two.

 As if to mix things up even more, International Business Times reports that Apple is aiming for winter or even a spring 2015 release, according to its Foxconn sources.

-Thanks to an analyst with KGI Securities, whether Apple will get to the iPad Pro in 2014 at all is a question we're all asking.
-According to a report published by the firm, analyst Ming-Chi Kuo doesn't expect that Apple will be ready to launch the pro-grade tablet until 2015.
+According to a report published by KGI Securities, analyst Ming-Chi Kuo doesn't expect that Apple will be ready to launch the pro-grade tablet until 2015.

 Apple teams up with IBM